 We have lending arrangements with several financial institutions, including a revolving line of credit and a term loan with East West Bank and Comerica Bank in the U.S., lines of credit and financing agreements for our Taiwan branch and several lines of credit arrangements for our China subsidiary.
-As of June 30, 2016, we had \$36.1 million of unused borrowing capacity.
+As of March 31, 2017, we had \$50.0 million of unused borrowing capacity.

-On June 24, 2016, we entered into a First Amendment to its Credit Agreement with East West Bank and Comerica Bank ("First Amendment"), a second lien deed of trust, multiple security agreements and promissory notes evidencing two credit facilities and a term loan originally entered into on June 30, 2015.
-The first amendment increased our revolving lines of credit from \$25 million to \$40 million, which mature on June 30, 2018, and retains a \$10.0 million term loan maturing on June 30, 2020.
-The First Amendment also provides for an additional \$10.0 million equipment term loan with a one year drawdown period commending April 1, 2016, maturing five years from the closing date of the First Amendment.
-The interest rate on these loans was lowered by the First Amendment from the LIBOR Borrowing Rate plus 2.75% or 3.0% to LIBOR Borrowing Rate plus 2.0%.
-As of June 30, 2016, \$25.9 million was outstanding under the revolving line of credit.
-As of June 30, 2016, \$10.0 million was outstanding under the term loans.
+On June 24, 2016, we entered into a First Amendment to the Credit Agreement with East West Bank and Comerica Bank (the "First Amendment"), a second lien deed of trust, multiple security agreements and promissory notes evidencing two credit facilities and a term loan originally entered into on June 30, 2015.
+The First Amendment increased our revolving lines of credit from \$25 million to \$40 million, which mature on June 30, 2018, and retained a \$10.0 million term loan maturing on June 30, 2020.
+The First Amendment also provides for an additional \$10.0 million equipment term loan with a one year drawdown period commencing on April 1, 2016 and maturing five years from the closing date of the First Amendment.
+The interest rate on these loans was adjusted by the First Amendment from the LIBOR Borrowing Rate plus 2.75% or 3.0% to LIBOR Borrowing Rate plus 2.0%.
+As of March 31, 2017, no balance was outstanding under the revolving line of credit.
+On February 27, 2017, we repaid the outstanding balance of \$9.4 million under the term loan and terminated the loan.

-We also have with East West Bank a term loan of \$5.0 million with monthly payments of principal and interest that matures on July 31, 2019.
-As of June 30, 2016, the outstanding balance was \$3.6 million.
+We also had a term loan with East West Bank of \$5.0 million with monthly payments of principal and interest that matured on July 31, 2019.
+On February 27, 2017, we repaid the outstanding balance of \$2.8 million and terminated the loan.

-On June 24, 2016, we executed a Change in Terms Agreement, Notice of Final Agreement and Modification of the Construction Loan Agreement ("Amended Agreements") to our Construction Loan Agreement with East West Bank for up to \$22.0 million dollars to finance the construction of our campus expansion plan in Sugar Land, Texas, originally dated January 26, 2015.
+On June 24, 2016, we executed a Change in Terms Agreement, Notice of Final Agreement and Modification of the Construction Loan Agreement (the "Modification Agreement") in connection with our Construction Loan Agreement with East West Bank for up to \$22.0 million dollars to finance the construction of our campus expansion plan in Sugar Land, Texas, originally dated January 26, 2015 (the "Construction Loan Agreement").
 Upon signing the original Construction Loan Agreement, we deposited \$11.0 million into a restricted bank account for owner's contribution of construction costs.
-The Amended Agreements have a fifteen month draw down period with monthly interest payments commencing on February 26, 2015 and ending on July 31, 2016.
+The Modification Agreement has a fifteen-month draw down period with monthly interest payments commencing on February 26, 2015 and ending on July 31, 2016.
 Thereafter, the entire outstanding principal balance shall be converted to a sixty-six month term loan with principal and interest payments due monthly amortized over three hundred months.
-The first principal and interest payment is due on August 26, 2016, and will continue the same day of each month thereafter.
-The final principal and interest payment is due on January 26, 2022 and will include all unpaid principal and all accrued and unpaid interest.
+The first principal and interest payment is due on January 26, 2022 and will include all unpaid principal and all accrued and unpaid interest.
 We may pay without penalty all or a portion of the amount owed earlier than due.
-Under the Construction Loan Agreement, the loan bears interest at an annual rate based on the one-month LIBOR Borrowing Rate plus 2.75%, and the interest rate is reduced to LIBOR Borrowing Rate plus 2.0% under the Amended Agreements.
-As of June 30, 2016, there was \$17.8 million outstanding under this loan agreement and there was zero balance in the restricted bank account.
+Under the Construction Loan Agreement, the loan bears interest at an annual rate based on the one-month LIBOR Borrowing Rate plus 2.75%, and the interest rate is adjusted to LIBOR Borrowing Rate plus 2.0% under the Modification Agreement.